 Enphase (ENPH) is one of the world’s leading suppliers of microinverter-based solar and battery systems.

-The company has delivered outsized returns to investors.
+The stock has had an interesting journey.
 At the beginning of 2020, shares were trading at around $29 per share.
-Today, they’re at $208.
+Today, they’re above $90.

-Citi analyst Vikram Bagri has a ‘buy’ rating on Enphase and a price target of $285, implying a potential upside of 37%.
+Goldman Sachs analyst Brian Lee has a “buy” rating on Enphase and a price target of $158, implying a potential upside of around 70%.

 First Solar (FSLR) produces solar panels for use in utility-scale solar power plants.

-Solar is not probably not the first word to come to mind when people think of Tesla (TSLA) — the company’s primary business is making electric vehicles.
+Solar is probably not the first word that comes to mind when people think of Musk’s own company, Tesla (TSLA) — its primary business is making electric vehicles.